Sendhil Mullainathan

 Senior Advisor

-Sendhil is the Roman Family University Professor of Computation and Behavioral Science at University of Chicago Booth.
+Sendhil is Professor of Economics and Peter de Florez Professor of EECS (Electrical Engineering & Computer Science) at MIT.
 His current research uses machine learning to understand complex problems in human behavior, social policy, and especially medicine, where computational techniques have the potential to uncover biomedical insights from large-scale health data.
-In addition to being a co-PI at the joint Berkeley-UChicago Laboratory for Systems Medicine, Sendhil is the cofounder of the computational medicine initiative, Nightingale.
-He’s also a co-founder of Pique, an app that changes how people read books and learn; and Dandelion, a company that catalyzes AI in healthcare.
+Sendhil is cofounder of Nightingale, the computational medicine initiative, Pique, an app that changes how people read books and learn, and Dandelion, a company that catalyzes AI in healthcare.

 In past work he has combined insights from economics and behavioral science with causal inference tools—lab, field, and natural experiments—to study social problems such as discrimination and poverty.
 Papers include: the impact of poverty on mental bandwidth; how algorithms can improve on judicial decision-making; whether CEO pay is excessive; using fictitious resumes to measure discrimination; showing that higher cigarette taxes make smokers happier; and modeling how competition affects media bias.